The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 The journey from Christchurch to Nelson is quite a long one.
 It takes at least 5.5 hours to drive it and it’s worth breaking up the journey with a stop in Hanmer Springs (if taking the inland route) or Kaikoura (on the coastal route).

 The InterCity bus takes 7.5 hours or you can take a short flight.
 Alternatively, the scenic Coastal Pacific train runs between Christchurch and Picton in just over five hours and you could then transfer to a bus to Nelson.
-The train only runs once a day from spring to autumn.
+The train only runs three times a week from spring to autumn.

 When to Visit Nelson